Canonical partition function and distance dependent correlation functions of a quasi-one-dimensional system of hard disks: Acknowledgments

 \section{Acknowledgments}

-V.M.P. is grateful to Center for Theoretical Physics PAS for hospitality and financial support via (Polish) National Science Center Grant No. 2019/34/E/ST2/00289 and project POLONEZ BIS reg. no. 2022/45/P/ST3/04237.
+V.M.P. is grateful to Center for Theoretical Physics PAS for hospitality.
+V.M.P.'s research is part of the project No. 2022/45/P/ST3/04237 co-funded by the National Science Centre and the European Union Framework Programme for Research and Innovation Horizon 2020 under the Marie Sk\l odowska-Curie grant agreement No. 945339.
 T.B. and A.T. were supported by the National Research Foundation of Ukraine under the grant 2020.02/0115.